 Why Is Monitoring Air Quality Essential?

 The starting point of air quality monitoring is to first study if an area has an air pollution problem.
 Monitoring helps in assessing the level of pollution in relation to the ambient air quality standards.
 Standards are a regulatory measure to set the target for pollution reduction and achieve clean air.
 Robust monitoring helps guard against extreme events by alerting people and initiating action.
 Across cities, only SO2, NO2 and RSPM/PM10 are monitored regularly.
 Other pollutants, such as PM2.5, O3, CO, BTX and heavy metals are monitored in selected cities as capacity is still being built.
-India has set a target for states to meet National Ambient Air Quality Standards (NAAQS) in urban areas by 2017.

 Doctors are convinced that the increasing levels of air pollution caused by construction dust have triggered many chronic disease like asthma and TB.
 Pollution caused by construction dust increases the level of PM 10.
 Remember that particulate matter less than 10 micron in diameter can penetrate deep into the respiratory tract and cause respiratory health problems.
 These particles accumulate in the lungs and reduce their oxygen-holding capacities, which may lead to ailments such as lung cancer, bronchitis, sinusitis, asthma, fibrosis and silicosis.
 The main point of concern is that all these are non-curable diseases.
 Pollution caused by construction dust is harmful not only for humans but also for flora and fauna by hindering the process of photosynthesis in plants.